James A. Piper

-James A. (Jim) Piper (born c.
-1949) is a New Zealand/Australian physicist, Deputy Vice-Chancellor (Research) and Professor of Physics at Macquarie University.
+James A. (Jim) Piper AM (1 January 1947 – 20 July 2023) was a New Zealand/Australian physicist, Deputy Vice-Chancellor (Research) and Professor of Physics at Macquarie University.

 Piper studied physics at the University of Otago, New Zealand, and received a B.Sc.
 (Hons) in 1968.
 He completed a Ph.D. in atomic physics, also at Otago, in 1971.
 His post-doctoral research was on metal-vapour lasers, with Colin Webb at Oxford.